ultralytics/ultralytics/docs/en/integrations/index.md

 - [NCNN](ncnn.md): Developed by [Tencent](http://www.tencent.com/), NCNN is an efficient neural network inference framework tailored for mobile devices.
 It enables direct deployment of AI models into apps, optimizing performance across various mobile platforms.

+- [VS Code](vscode.md): An extension for VS Code that provides code snippets for accelerating development workflows with Ultralytics and also for anyone looking for examples to help learn or get started with Ultralytics.

 ### Export Formats

 We also support a variety of model export formats for deployment in different environments.
 Here are the available formats: